section-engineering-education/engineering-education/content/articles/django-celery-tasks/index.md

 When working with data-intensive applications, long-running tasks slows down the application and the website load time.
-In such an application, we can improve the application load time by offloading some work from the application server to a message broker server.
+We can improve the application load time by offloading some work from the application server to a message broker server in such an application.

 In this tutorial, we will learn how to use Celery in a Django application to perform long-running background tasks.